 Weight loss medications are tools that can help by decreasing appetite, decreasing food cravings, increasing satiety (fullness), or decreasing absorption.
 Medications are often overlooked as helpful tools to help patients with obesity.
 Also, it’s important to point out that many patients have never been on weight loss medications.

-A few of the common questions I get in my clinic about medications are listed below:
+A few of the common questions we get in our clinic about medications are listed below:

 Q: “Are weight loss medications safe”?

-A: When prescribed by an experience practitioner the medications are safe, although not all medications are appropriate for everyone.
+A: When prescribed by an experienced practitioner the medications are safe, although not all medications are appropriate for everyone.
 All anti-obesity medications must show at least a 5% reduction in weight and pass a safety profile to be approved by the FDA.
-The FDA also needs to see the medication show improvements in BP, blood sugars, and lipids (1).
+The FDA also needs to see the medication show improvements in BP, blood sugars, and lipids.
 Many patients have tried over the counter supplements that have not been tested or verified by the FDA and have no data supporting effectiveness.

 Q: “My PCP says they don’t prescribe weight loss medication”.